2i2c-org/2i2c-org.github.io/content/blog/2026/t4-gpu-timeslicing/index.md

 ## Acknowledgements

-- To Eric
+- To Eric van Dusen, for setting up and running this workshop.
+Pedagogy is the hardest part of teaching, and we are grateful to work with Eric!
-- To Sean
+- To Sean Morris, for collaborating with us in a pretty deep way to make this possible.
-- To April (for setting up our community meetings and strategy so we were able to serve them well)
+- To April Johnson for building out our community strategy and putting it in practice over the last 6 months, enabling us to spot opportunities like this and serve our community well
-- To Kirstie, for putting together a social event that encouraged ad-hoc information exchange that allowed us to serve Cloudbank Classroom better
+- To Kirstie (from [BIDS](../../../collaborators/bids/)), for putting together a social event that encouraged ad-hoc information exchange (our tech lead, Yuvi, was able to spend high bandwidth synchronous time with Eric at that event) that allowed us to serve [Cloudbank Classroom](../../../collaborators/cloudbank/) better
-- Support from our [member communities](../../../members/) gives us the capacity to invest in upstream open source engagement and build relationships like this